The perfect ski for discovering and enjoying yourself off the slopes.

 What is a rocker?

-It is the tip and the tail that lift off the ground.
-By recentering the points of contact between the ski and the ground, this shortens contact with the snow and improves handling/flexibility in soft snow.
+It is the tip and tail that lift off the ground.
+By recentering the points of contact between the skis and the ground, this shortens the amount of time that the skis touch the snow and improves handling / lift in soft snow.
 The longer the rocker, the better the handling of the ski.